Want to find out more?Send us a message

 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by SPIE UK Limited and all its subsidiaries (“SPIE UK”) during the year ending 31 March 2018 to prevent modern slavery and human trafficking in its business and supply chain.
+It sets out the steps taken by SPIE UK Limited and all its subsidiaries (“SPIE UK”) during the financial year ending 31 December 2021 to prevent modern slavery and human trafficking in its business operations and supply chain.

-This statement sets out SPIE UK's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring there is no slavery or human trafficking within our own business and our supply chains.
-This statement relates to actions and activities during the financial year 1 April 2017 to 31 March 2018.
+This statement sets out SPIE UK's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring there is no slavery or human trafficking within our business and our supply chains.
+This statement is applicable to all of our subsidiaries.

 SPIE UK is absolutely committed to preventing slavery and human trafficking in our corporate activities and to ensuring our supply chains are free from slavery and human trafficking.

-SPIE UK is committed to ensuring that our suppliers and subcontractors adhere to the highest standards of ethics.
-As such, they are required to sign the SPIE "Charter for Suppliers and Subcontractors of SPIE” applies to all of our suppliers as part of our due diligence process.
+We are committed to ensuring that our suppliers and subcontractors adhere to the highest standards of ethics.
+As such, we ensure that our SPIE UK “Charter for Suppliers and Subcontractors of SPIE” applies to all of our suppliers as part of our due diligence process.
 The SPIE Supplier Charter states that suppliers and subcontractors must not use any kind of forced or compulsory labour as defined by Conventions C29 of 1930 and C105 of 1957 of the ILO (International Labour Organisation).
 Forced or compulsory labour means all work or service exacted from any person under the menace of any penalty and for which said person has not offered him/herself voluntarily (deemed to include human trafficking and modern slavery).

-Within the SPIE Supplier Charter, SPIE UK also expects its suppliers and subcontractors to implement the necessary procedures to ensure that these principles are conveyed to their own suppliers and subcontractors.
-Any serious or deliberate failure by a supplier or subcontractor to observe the principles set out in the Charter may lead to its exclusion from our panel of suppliers and subcontractors.
+Within the Charter, SPIE UK also expects its suppliers and subcontractors to implement the necessary procedures to ensure that these principles are conveyed to their own suppliers and subcontractors.
+Any serious or deliberate failure by a supplier or subcontractor to observe the principles set out in the Charter may lead to their exclusion from our approved supplier list.

 SPIE UK operates the following policies that highlight our commitment to the identification and prevention of unethical activities within our organisation (including human trafficking and modern slavery):

-- Whistleblowing policy – SPIE UK encourages all its employees and other workers engaged through third party arrangements to confidentially report any concerns of unethical or illegal conduct within the organisation.
+Whistleblowing policy – SPIE UK encourages all its employees and other workers engaged through third party arrangements to confidentially report any concerns of unethical or illegal conduct within the organisation.
 This is deemed to include any circumstances that may give rise to an increased risk of human trafficking or modern slavery.
 There is a 24/7 confidential hotline which enables employees, contractors and suppliers to report issues relating to their working environment in a safe and secure way.